They’re watching you.

 3. Set Expectations For Behavior

-Before we left the house I’d have a chat with my kids about where we were going and what we should both expect.
+Before we’d leave the house, I’d have a chat with my kids about where we were going and what we should both expect.

 This sets your expectations for the child.
 If they think they’re just going to the hairdressers, they can get cranky that they’re going other places later.